Sci-Fi Movies of the 2010s

 (I don’t care for alien cover-up stories.
 It’s a silly idea that has been overdone to the point where much of the public can only discuss extraterrestrial life in terms of a cover-up by the government.)

-Each kid has a fun or serious personality.
+Each kid has either a fun or serious personality.
 By far the most amusing is Charles, a precocious aspiring movie director (obviously drawn from Abram’s experience).
 He’s played really brilliantly by Griffiths, one of those kids who get big and haven’t “leaned out yet”.
 He’s heavy, and aware and ashamed of it, but so driven that he draws all the other kids along.
 And you gotta like Cary, who likes to blow things up.
 One of the best lines in the movie comes from his friend Preston:

 “Your obsession with fireworks — and I’m saying this as a friend — concerns me.
 And my mother.”

 I have one bone to pick about the kids.
 Men wrote this story, about a group of boys.
 Presumably for balance, to bring in the other half of the viewing public, they introduced a girl.
-Fanning plays her serious character strongly.
+Fanning plays her formidable character strongly.
 She is both in fact, and in the movie, a “natural”.
 But her relation to two of the boys is romantic, and she gets rescued by a boy.
 Abrams should be capable of breaking patterns.
 He did not need to pull out the tired “maiden in distress”.
 Not in this millennium.

 The script develops some sub-themes poorly: these include a terrible conflict between the two fathers, and a high school teacher who is onto the cover-up.
 The actors did their best, but the script let all of them down.
 (On the other hand, the sleazy camera store salesman is precious.)